 Taking an extra tablet too soon might seem harmless but carries risks:

-- Toxicity: High doses increase side effect risks like headache, constipation, dizziness.
+- Toxicity: Higher total doses increase side effect risks like headache, constipation, and dizziness.

 - Cardiac issues: Ondansetron may affect heart rhythm; overdosing heightens this risk.

-Therefore, careful timing combined with medical guidance ensures safe use while managing ongoing nausea effectively.
+Therefore, careful timing combined with medical guidance helps ensure safe use while managing ongoing nausea effectively.

 The Role of Alternative Administration Routes When Vomiting Persists